Stock Disposal

 You must detail in your moorland management plan the number of ewes and gimmers that you propose to dispose of.
 The plan must take into account the need to avoid under and overgrazing.

 The plan must detail the total number of ewes and gimmers recorded on both the holding and the business as of 1 December for the three years prior to application.
-You must submit flock records to support this.
+You must submit flock records alongside your application to support this.

 If you have recently acquired the holding, you cannot apply for stock disposal as you do not have three years sheep figures.
 For succession cases, (where all land and stock transfer to a new owner), you must consult RPID before applying for this option and they will advise if you are eligible.

-If you are applying for continuation of stock disposal under a previous NatureScot or Scottish Government agri-environment scheme you must provide justification that stock disposal is still required to benefit the habitat.
+If you are applying for continuation of stock disposal under a previous NatureScot or Scottish Government agri-environment scheme you must provide robust justification that stock disposal is required to benefit the habitat.

 You must manage the same location and extent each year for the duration of your contract.

-• you must remove the agreed number of sheep from the area subject to payment and your IACS business after you have signed and returned a contract and you have been advised that work can commence, and before 1 March in the first year of your undertaking
+- you must remove the agreed number of sheep from the area subject to payment and your IACS business after you have signed and returned a contract and you have been advised that work can commence.
+Any sheep must be sold before 31 May in the first year of your contract.

 You can claim £24.83 per hectare per year.